C64 1987 Rainbow Arts

 Notes and Citations

 3. 3.
 Hülsbeck, C. (2008).
 Symphonic Shades Programme Notes.
 WDR Funkhausorchester, Cologne.
-Notes prepared for the Symphonic Shades concert, 22 August 2008, discuss the compositional approach to the Turrican and Factor 5 scores including the Star Wars licence.
+Notes prepared for the Symphonic Shades concert, 22 August 2008, discuss the compositional approach to the Turrican and Factor 5 scores including the Star Wars licence and the N64 audio engine.

 4. 4.
 Akemann, A. & Hollaender, M. (2011).
 "Interview with Chris Hülsbeck".
 Remix64.com.
 The interview covers the Kaiko collaboration and the compositional process behind Apidya, including Hülsbeck's description of the working relationship with the development team.